mcneel/rhino.inside/Autodesk/Revit/README.md

 ![](doc/Sample4.png)

 1. Rhino window will open on top of Revit window.
 Minimize it.
+2. Open the ribbon tab called Add-Ins.
-2. Click on the button you will found on the _Rhinoceros_ panel called _Sample 4_.
+3. Click on the button you will found on the _Rhinoceros_ panel called _Sample 4_.
-3. Open _"Sample4.ghx"_ file.
+4. Open _"Sample4.ghx"_ file.
-4. The Grasshopper definition will be evaluated in background and the result baked in the Revit model.
+5. The Grasshopper definition will be evaluated in background and the result baked in the Revit model.
-4. You should have a collection of pipes over a 3D Voronoi diagram in Revit.
+6. You should have a collection of pipes over a 3D Voronoi diagram in Revit.

 ### Sample3
 ![](doc/Sample3.gif)